 Hevo can replicate tables from your Amazon Redshift database.
-The replication can happen at any frequency that you would like.
-Following replication modes are supported:

 - Source Name - A unique name for this source

-- Database Host - Redshift host's IP address
+- Database Host - Redshift host's IP address or DNS name

 - Database Port - The port on which your Redshift server is listening for connections (default is 5439 for Redshift)